 However, investors have demonstrated strong confidence in Meituan at and after its IPO, which lies not only in the fact that Meituan had a very good cash/liquidity position but also the alignment with the Meituan’s ‘food plus platform’ strategy (A.K.A SuperApp strategy), which leverages the scale effect of high-frequency consumption scenarios and converts the users to services that are less frequently needed while have much higher profit margins.
 Afterall, the fact that new initiatives have started to gain profits is the best proof of synergies and multiplier effects that Meituan was planning to see.

 When it comes to the success factors of Meituan, different people might come to very different answers.
-Some attribute it to the years of experience of the founding team, while some others would point to the acquisition/fundraising strategies.
+Some would attribute it to the prior entrepreneurial experience of the founding team, while some others would point to the acquisition/fundraising strategies.

-We think that, on its road toward a leading Super App, building up the high frequency user interaction scenario enables Meituan to achieve low user acquisition cost, improves user stickiness, and increases the user lifetime value.
+At the core of Meituan’s evolution, building up high frequency use case scenario (food delivery) enables Meituan to achieve low user acquisition cost, improves user stickiness, and increases the user lifetime value.
 Additionally, it creates room for cross selling products.
-In 2017, over 80% of hotel-booking service and 74% of other lifestyle services were converted from food delivery and in-store dining consumer categories.
+For example, in 2017, over 80% of hotel-booking service and 74% of other lifestyle services were converted from food delivery and in-store dining consumer categories.

-Equally importantly, data is an integral part to every aspect of the business, from on-demand delivery route planning to marketing for local lifestyle merchants, data analytics and tailored user experience have made it possible for Meituan to gain a high retention rate, to maximize the value of repeat consumers and to become the household brand for local lifestyle services.
+Equally importantly, data is an integral part to every aspect of Meituan’s business.
+From on-demand delivery route planning to merchant marketing, data analytics and tailored user experience have made it possible for Meituan to gain a high retention rate, to maximize the value of repeat consumers, extend user lifecycle, and to become the household brand for local lifestyle services.

 Author: Olivia Gao from Future Hub

 We just sent you an email.
 Please click the link in the email to confirm your subscription!